James Outman Player Props: Dodgers vs. Phillies

 James Outman At The Plate

-- Outman is hitting .292 with four doubles, three triples, seven home runs and 11 walks.
+- Outman has four doubles, three triples, seven home runs and 13 walks while hitting .283.

-- He ranks 34th in batting average, 35th in on base percentage, and fifth in slugging among qualifying batters in MLB.
+- Among the qualifying hitters in baseball, he ranks 46th in batting average, 36th in on-base percentage, and seventh in slugging.

-- In 58.6% of his games this season (17 of 29), Outman has picked up at least one hit, and in nine of those games (31.0%) he recorded at least two.
+- In 56.7% of his games this season (17 of 30), Outman has picked up at least one hit, and in nine of those games (30.0%) he recorded more than one.

-- Outman has had an RBI in nine games this season (31.0%), including five multi-RBI outings (17.2%).
-He has also driven home three or more of his team's runs in three contests.
+- In 30.0% of his games this season, Outman has had at least one RBI.
+He's picked up more than one in 16.7% and driven in three or more of his team's runs in three contests.

+- He has scored in 43.3% of his games this season, with more than one run scored in 13.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.